Attention United States sports fans: Do not blink.

-Members of the United States: Don’t blink – because once again we have a major sport being decided by referee controversy.
+Because once again we have a major sport decided by referee controversy.

-Let’s face it, while many kids play soccer in our home country, and thousands and thousands of fans are rooting the home country on in the World Cup – it’s still our version of football (not their’s) that’s closest to our hearts.
+Because let’s face it, while many kids play soccer in our home country, it’s still our version of football (not their’s) that’s closest to our hearts.

 Scratch that, a REALLY bad call.

-With the draw, the US manages a second point in Group C – meaning that there is still a chance that the Americans could move on and advance to be among the final 16 teams.
+With the draw, the US manages a second point in Group C – meaning that there is still a chance the Americans will move on and advance to be amongst the final 16 teams.

-Still, they may need some help – and more answers to that question will be cleared up after the match between England and Algeria has been completed.
+Still, they may need some help.
+Answers to that question will become clear after the match between England and Algeria is complete.

-Still, this game went from hopeless to hopeful in a matter of minutes – then over to complete frustration and agony as the Americans had a likely game-winning goal swiped away from them.
+Still, this match went from hopeless to hopeful in a matter of minutes.
+Frustration and agony took over as the Americans had a likely game-winning goal swiped away from them.

-In the waning minutes of the match, a free kick by Landon Donovan was followed up by Maurice Edu, and kicked into the net for what would have been a 3-2 lead.
+In the waning minutes, a free kick by Landon Donovan was followed up by Maurice Edu, and kicked into the net for what would have been a 3-2 lead.

 But the referee called it off.

-Upon seeing the replay multiple times, the general consensus was that not only was there no foul on the United States, but Michael Bradley was being held on the play and Maurice Edu was clearly not offsides, either.
+Upon further review, the general consensus is that not only was there no foul on the United States, but Michael Bradley was also held on the play.
+In addition, Maurice Edu was not offsides, either.

-Plain and simple, this was clearly a go-ahead goal.
+Plain and simple, this was (and should have been) a go-ahead goal.

-Instead, we can now mesh the World Cup right there with the recent issues in sports on our home soil – from Tim Donaghy and the controversies from the NBA referees, to Major League Baseball, frequent bad calls and the necessary addition of instant replay, to much, much more.
+Instead, we now can mesh the World Cup right with the recent sports atrocities on our home soil.
+That includes Tim Donaghy and the controversies from the NBA referees.
+Pepper in Major League Baseball, frequent bad calls and the necessary addition of instant replay, too.